PatVax/arturutils/ISSUE_TEMPLATE.md

 __Before filing a bug, check the following:__

-1) Do you use the latest release of aurutils and its dependencies?
+1) Do you use the latest release of arturutils and its dependencies?
 If so, is the issue reproducible from the master branch?
 2) Does the package conform to [`PKGBUILD(5)`](https://www.archlinux.org/pacman/PKGBUILD.5.html) and the